itavares/bearCTFmini/README.md

 ## Exploitation
-For this challenge, you need to connect to our little server.
+For these challenges, you need to connect to our little server.
 The file will be in there :
 ### ` ssh bear@34.201.166.179 ` | password: bearCTF

-### Directory: Exploitation | file: `vuln`
+### EX1 Directory: Exploitation/EX1 | file: `vuln`
+Can you tell me how many bytes it takes to crash the program?

+### EX2 Directory: Exploitation/EX2 | file: `store`
+Can you cheat the program to get the flag?